pyvista/pyvista/doc/api/core/grids.rst

 volumetric data.

-A :class:`pyvista.RectilinearGrid` is used for modeling datasets with regular variable spacing in the three coordinate directions.
+A :class:`pyvista.RectilinearGrid` is used for modeling datasets with variable spacing in the three coordinate directions.

 .. pyvista-plot::
    :include-source: False